-There is a risk that servicers will not follow the Servicing Guide, which may result in such Reference Obligations experiencing a higher rate of Credit Events than the Reference Obligations serviced in accordance with the Servicing Guide.
+There is a risk that servicers will commit reporting errors or otherwise fail to follow the Servicing Guide, which may result in such Reference Obligations experiencing a higher rate of Credit Events than the Reference Obligations serviced in accordance with the Servicing Guide or, in certain limited instances, removal from the Reference Pool.
 Also, in the normal course of our business we may make periodic changes to the servicing provisions of the Servicing Guide.
 Any such future changes will become applicable to the servicing of the Reference Obligations at such future time.
 We are under no obligation to consider the impact these changes may have on the Reference Obligations or the Notes and we cannot assure you that any future changes will not have an adverse impact on the Reference Obligations and the Notes.